Curriculum Vitae (In progress)

 I’m Tianwei (Victor) Ni, a student researcher in AI.

-I work closely with Benjamin Eysenbach and Prof. Ruslan Salakhutdinov at Carnegie Mellon University.
+I am now a research intern in Allen Institute for AI, mentored by Jordi Salvador and Luca Weihs.
+I work closely with Ben Eysenbach and Prof. Russ Salakhutdinov at Carnegie Mellon University.

 I will join Département d’informatique et de recherche opérationnelle, Université de Montréal & Mila - Quebec AI Institute as a PhD student advised by Prof. Pierre-Luc Bacon.

-I obtained my master’s degree at Machine Learning Department, School of Computer Science, Carnegie Mellon University.
+I obtained my master’s degree at Machine Learning Department, School of Computer Science, CMU.
 My master research was advised by Prof. Katia Sycara at Robotics Institute.
 Prior to CMU, I obtained my Bachelor degree in Computer Science at Peking University.
 My undergraduate research was guided by Prof. Zhouchen Lin, Dr. Lingxi Xie, and Prof. Alan Yuille.